Parking and Transportation

 Pickup and Deliveries

 We realize members of the community occasionally may need to park in close proximity to either their residence hall or office to load or unload heavy personal belongings.
 The vehicle must not block either emergency or other access to the facility, including fire lanes and handicapped spaces.
 You must, prior to parking, notify Public Safety at 781-239-5555 to indicate your location and type of vehicle.
-The vehicle hazard lights should be activated, and you may not park any longer than 15 minutes.
-Vehicles parked in excess of 15 minutes are subject to ticketing and towing.
+The vehicle's hazard lights should be activated, and you may not park any longer than 15 minutes.
+Vehicles parked for more than 15 minutes are subject to ticketing and towing.

 Snow Emergency No-Parking Areas

-In order to most effectively clear the campus of snow, the following areas have been designated as "no-parking areas" during snow emergencies: Parking Lot A (Tiers 1, 2 and 3), Lot B-2 and Lot D. Parking is prohibited in these lots during declared snow emergencies.
-Notification that a snow emergency is in effect will be given to the campus community by Facilities Services via the campus email system.
-As directed by email, employees, students and visitors will need to park in Lot A (Tiers 4, 5 and 6) and Lot C. This does not apply to handicapped spaces.
+In order to most effectively clear the campus of snow, the following areas have been designated as "no-parking areas" during snow emergencies: Parking Lot A (Tiers 1, 2 and 3), Lot B-1 and Lot C. Parking is prohibited in these lots during declared snow emergencies.
+Notification that a snow emergency is in effect will be given to the campus community via the campus email system.
+As directed by email, employees, students and visitors will need to park in Lot A (Tiers 4, 5 and 6) and Lot D. This does not apply to handicapped spaces.

 When the snow has ceased, it is the responsibility of each person to move their vehicle to a cleared area of Parking Lot A. The Facilities Services staff will clear the Designated Snow Emergency Lots within 24 hours after the storm has stopped.
 Community members can return to their assigned lots once the area has been cleared.
 All vehicles not moved will be towed at the owner's expense.